EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 #### Accessing the Grafana UI

-To access the Grafana monitoting interface, open the browser at `https://<YOUR_CLUSTER_IP>:3000` and log in to the system using the
+To access the Grafana monitoring interface, open the browser at `https://<YOUR_CLUSTER_IP>:3000` and log in to the system using the
 *admin* username and the password specified in the `.grafana_pwd` file located under the `/root` folder.

 ![Grafana login.](grafana-login.png)

 The Grafana-based monitoring system provides two dashboards in order to monitor the ECAS cluster both at system and application level.

-1. The **infrastructure dashboard** provides information about the percentage of CPU, RAM, SWAP and disk used on each node (the front-end and the working nodes). …
+1. The **infrastructure dashboard** provides information about the percentage of CPU, RAM, SWAP and disk used on each node (the front-end and the working nodes).

 ![Grafana infra.](grafana-infra.png)